utshomax/postman-docs/src/pages/docs/administration/onboarding-checklist.md

 ### Secure your Postman team

 Depending on your [plan](https://www.postman.com/pricing), you may be able to secure your Postman team's users with single SSO, SCIM, and domain verification and account capture.
-You must first configure SSO before you can configure SCIM provisioning and configure domain verification and account capture.
+You must first configure SSO before you can configure SCIM provisioning and account capture.
 For more security considerations, see [Security and compliance: a shared responsibility model](https://www.postman.com/shared-responsibility/).

 > You might need to contact your IT team for help with configuring SSO, SCIM, and domain verification and account capture.

-[Configure sign-on (SSO) for your team](/docs/administration/sso/admin-sso/) to configure an authentication methods for your team with an identity provider (IdP).
+Team Admins can [configure sign-on (SSO) for your team](/docs/administration/sso/admin-sso/) to configure an authentication method for your team with an identity provider (IdP).
 Postman supports several IdPs you can use to configure SSO for your team.
 After you configure SSO for your team, it's recommended that you internally document how to [sign in to Postman with SSO](/docs/administration/sso/user-sso/), such as your Postman team's domain and steps for signing in with SSO details.

-[Configure SCIM (System for Cross-domain Identity Management) for your team](/docs/administration/sso/admin-sso/) to automate user provisioning and de-provisioning for your Postman team using your IdP, such as Okta or OneLogin.
+Team Admins can [configure SCIM (System for Cross-domain Identity Management) for your team](/docs/administration/sso/admin-sso/) to automate user provisioning and de-provisioning for your Postman team using your IdP, such as Okta or OneLogin.

-[Configure domain verification and account capture](/docs/administration/domain-verification-and-capture/domain-capture-overview/) to capture and merge all of the Postman user accounts that exist within your organization into one team.
+Team Admins can [configure domain verification and account capture](/docs/administration/domain-verification-and-capture/domain-capture-overview/) to verify your organization's domain or subdomain, and consolidate Postman user accounts in your organization into a single team.
 Before you configure account capture, it's recommended that you notify users that their accounts will be merged, and [enable Auto-flex](/docs/billing/billing/#using-auto-flex) to ensure your team can automatically accommodate all users added to your team.

 ### Merge teams into a single account